Cost Functions in Economic Complexity: Materials and Methods

 \subsection{Previous work}

-In our previous work~\cite{servedio2025fitness, servedio2024economic}, we described two complementary methods for quantifying economic complexity: the Economic Complexity Index (ECI) and the Economic Fitness and Complexity (EFC).
-Both approaches are based on the country–product binary matrix $\mathbf{M}$.
+In our previous work~\cite{servedio2025fitness, servedio2024economic}, we described two methods for quantifying economic complexity: the Economic Complexity Index (ECI) and the Economic Fitness and Complexity (EFC).
+Both approaches traditionally operate on the country–product binary matrix $\mathbf{M}$.
 In this matrix, the entry $M_{cp}$ is set to 1 if country $c$ significantly exports product $p$, and 0 otherwise, as determined by the Revealed Comparative Advantage (RCA) criterion~\cite{RCA}.

 For ECI, one defines the diversification of a country and the ubiquity of a product as

 and updates the scores iteratively via the method of reflections~\cite{hidalgo2009building}:

 with initial conditions $F^{(0)}_c=k_c$ and $Q^{(0)}_p=k_p$.